-Prince Charles Travels With His Own Toilet?
-The Most Bizarre Claims From ‘Rebel Prince’
+Prince Charles Travels With His Own Toilet: The Most Bizarre Claims From ‘Rebel Prince’

 Prince Charles has been the subject of many rumors over the years, but the latest round of gossip might take the cake.
-In his book, Rebel Prince: The Power, Passion and Defiance of Prince Charles, author Tom Bower makes some pretty bizarre claims about the future King of England, including how he never leaves home without his personal toilet.
+In his book Rebel Prince: The Power, Passion and Defiance of Prince Charles, author Tom Bower makes some pretty bizarre claims about the future King of England, including how he never leaves home without his personal toilet.

 According to Honey Nine, Bower’s unofficial biography of Charles features a number of outlandish claims.
 One of the more bizarre assertions is that Charles and his wife, Camilla Parker Bowles, do not like to leave home without bringing along their favorite creature comforts.

-For Charles, this includes his bed, linens, whiskey bottles, artwork and even his personal toilet seat.
+For Charles, this includes his bed, linens, whiskey bottles, artwork, and even his personal toilet seat.
 They reportedly have staff members take the personal items to wherever they are staying and set them up in guest bedrooms.

 The book also contains revelations about Charles’ relationship with Prince William’s wife, Kate Middleton.
 Bower says that Charles offended Middleton’s mother, Carole Middleton, which forced William to raise the issue with Queen Elizabeth.
 Charles apparently disliked Middleton’s family because he felt like she and William were trying to usurp his power.